-Panama’s David, the second largest city in the country, is the “go-to” place for expats living in Boquete to buy home furnishings, furniture, large quantities of items, and have some entertainment.
+Panama’s David, the third largest city in the country, is the “go-to” place for expats living in Boquete to buy home furnishings, furniture, large quantities of items, and have some entertainment.

 Panama’s David is Bustling with Growth

 David is located in the western part of Panama and is the capital of the Chiriqui province.
 It is Panama’s third largest city.
 The city is extremely hot, humid, bustling with people, and has a surprisingly low unemployment rate.

 The streets are congested due to the increased number of cars now driven in the country.
 David is laid out in a grid with streets numbered numerically so it is somewhat easy to navigate, even if you do not know Spanish; however, heed caution as the drivers in David are more than scary.
 They fail to stop at stop signs and speed on pedestrian lined streets so there are many accidents.